fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

-The current section describes the first version (V1) of `fractal-tasks-core` tables, which is based on [a proposed update to NGFF specs](https://github.com/ome/ngff/pull/64); this update is currently on hold, and `fractal-tasks-core` will evolve as soon as the official specs will adopt a new definition.
+The current section describes the first version (V1) of `fractal-tasks-core` tables, which is based on [a proposed update to NGFF specs](https://github.com/ome/ngff/pull/64); this update is currently on hold, and `fractal-tasks-core` will evolve as soon as the NGFF specs will adopt a definition of tables.
-As in the original NGFF proposed update, the current specifications are specifically based on AnnData tables -- see [section below](#anndata-tables).
+As in the original proposed NGFF update, the current specifications are specifically based on AnnData tables.

 ### Zarr structure